Combination of card Two of Pentacles and card The Hanged Man

 Combination of card Two of Pentacles and reversed card The Hanged Man

-Reversed Hanged Man with a direct Two of Pentacles suggests resistance to change.
-You're clinging to the familiar, even though you inwardly recognize the need for movement.
-It's like someone learning to ride a bike but afraid to lift their feet off the ground.
-Balance is impossible without risk – you'll have to let go of your safe support to open up new horizons.
+Reversed Hanged Man with upright Two of Pentacles shows you fighting against necessary change.
+You're white-knuckling the familiar, even though deep down you know it's time to move.
+It's like learning to ride a bike but refusing to take your feet off the ground.
+Real balance requires risk – you'll need to let go of what feels safe to discover what's actually possible.

 Combination of reversed card Two of Pentacles and reversed card The Hanged Man